Caring for elderly parents: The ultimate guide

 Bathroom aids like grab rails, boards and tap turners will help them if they don’t want your help in the bathroom.
 You can also replace a traditional bath with a sitting bath or shower.
 All of these things can avoid fall prevention in the elderly.

 When you're helping an elderly parent wash, try to have a towel or robe ready in case they feel embarrassed when they are getting in and out of the bath or shower.
 If you're not around, make sure they have enough flannels and soap to hand so that they can wash if they want to.
 An elderly fall alarm could give you peace of mind.
 You should also make clothes easy to reach and be encouraging them to change every day.

 Where there’s no downstairs toilet and no stairlift, consider a commode.
 This type of chair will allow your parent to use the toilet without having to climb the stairs.

 If they can't get out, arrange for mobile hairdressers or podiatrists to come to them.
 These types of treatments can be important for hygiene and they can also be a great way of improving an elderly relatives mental wellbeing.

 Safety Guide to caring for elderly parents

 It can be a challenge looking after an elderly parent who wishes to stay in their own home.
 No doubt you will find yourself worrying about them, especially if they live alone.
-Luckily there are a few things you can do to help them live independently in their own home.
+Luckily there are a few things you can do to help them live independently and offer them a lifeline in their own home.

 How can I keep my elderly relative mobile?